millerk22/emc2-labs/EMC2-Labs-Fall/lab07.rst

 >>> print(v[3:7:2])
 [3 1]

-will start at index 3 and get every second element until it gets to 7.
+will start at index 3 and get every second element until it gets to index 7.

 Here are some more examples: